jenkinsci/appscan-plugin/README.md

        - **Which Login method you want to use**
             - **Recorded login**: Select this option to allow login to the application using a recorded login sequence.
 Once selected, you would be prompted to enter the path to recorded login sequence.
+Supported file formats are EXD, HAR DAST.CONFIG and LOGIN.
+              Please note that .login file is supported from AppScan Enterprise 10.0.4 release onwards.
             - **Automatic login**: Select this option to allow Login to the application using a username and password.
 Once selected, you would be prompted to enter the username and password.